Advancing ICM - Interpreting the Human Form: Concepts

 Here I explore how the app might fare when pushed beyond its designed intentions to recreate some of my more personal techniques.

-extending the blur - Addendum
+Bluristic - extending the blur - part 1 addendum

 Following contact with the Bluristic developer, this update offers clarity on the tracking function.